 I know, I know – it’s not quite peach season yet.
 I totally know this.
-But it’s right upon us, and I am lucky enough to have had some peach puree in the freezer from last year.
-It was still so sweet, fresh, and ready to kick summer off in a flavorful cocktail that’s absolutely perfect for this BBQ season.
+But it’s right upon us, and I am lucky enough to have had some peach puree and sliced peaches in the freezer from last year – perfect for vegan peach cobbler.
+The puree is still so sweet, fresh, and ready to kick summer off in a flavorful cocktail that’s absolutely perfect for this BBQ season.

 Peach and basil is definitely not a popular flavor combination that you hear about all the time.
 In fact, you may be wondering if I’m off my rocker with this one.

 Let me tell you how I came to love the combo.

 A couple of years ago, wife and I were at the summer farmer’s market.
 I was taking in all the smells and all the flavors.
 I was enjoying samples.
 I was petting all the little doggies that passed me.
 I was smiling at all the babies that were being worn by their hippie granola mamas.
 Life was grand.

 I had a bag full of all my delicious local produce, and I could not wait to make the magic happen with them in my own kitchen.
 I wasn’t sure what was in store, but I knew it would be fresh and delicious.

 As we were walking out of the market, I stuck my nose into my bag just to take stock of everything I had.